Personal profile

 Biography

-Katy Jenkins is a Professor in International Development.
+Katy Jenkins is a Professor in Global Development.
 She is an interdisciplinary feminist scholar with specialisms in gender and development; women’s activism and volunteering; gender and large scale resource extraction; NGOs, professionalisation and the changing nature of civil society.
 She is committed to working in partnership with development NGOs, and grassroots and community organisations, with a particular focus on feminist and participatory approaches.
 Katy is currently PI on a BA/GCRF funded project, RECLAMA: Harnessing Afro-Ecuadorian Women's Heritage.
 Prior to this, her recently completed Leverhulme Fellowship developed an innovative participatory photography project on women’s anti-mining activism.
 Katy’s research has a particular focus on Latin America, and she has conducted extensive qualitative research in Peru, Ecuador and Chile.
 She speaks fluent Spanish.
-Katy is an elected Committee Member for the Society of Latin American Studies and the Development Geographies Research Group of the RGS.
-Katy is co-Director of the Centre for International Development at Northumbria University.
+Katy is co-Director of the Centre for Global Development at Northumbria University.

 Expertise related to UN Sustainable Development Goals